Dong Haichuan

 Dong Haichuan (13 October 1797 or 1813 – 25 October 1882) is regarded as a skillful martial artist and widely credited to be the founder of Baguazhang.
 Most, if not all, existing schools of Baguazhang place Dong Haichuan at the beginning of their lineage.
-Some traditional teachers in China do not regard Dong as the founder, though, but merely as the first identified transmitter of Baguazhang knowledge to the wider public.
-In their opinion, prior to Dong, Baguazhang teaching was conducted behind closed doors from one Taoist to another within the Taoist sect.
-There is no historical evidence of practicing Baguazhang among the Taoists prior to the modern era, however.
+Some traditional teachers in China do not regard Dong as the founder, though, merely as the first identified transmitter of Baguazhang knowledge to the wider public.
+In their opinion, prior to Dong, Baguazhang teaching was conducted behind closed doors from one Taoist to another within Taoist schools.